 Think about it; most of us have the freedom to live wherever we want — especially in the early stages of our adult life.
 And yet, there are countless numbers of people who insist on living in high-cost-of-living areas even though they lack the means to afford it.
 Why?

-The most recent data from the United States Census Bureau Cost of Living Index reveals just how much disparity exists in the standard of living for the 325 largest metropolitan areas in America.
+Data from the United States Census Bureau reveals just how much disparity exists in the standard of living for the 325 largest metropolitan areas in America.
 The index measures relative price levels for consumer goods and services such as groceries, housing, utilities, transportation, and healthcare.

 Here are the American metropolitan areas with the ten lowest and highest costs of living: